 The presence of Arturo Martini in Florence is reconstructed both through his participation in important exhibitions, and because he was immediately the object of interest on the part of private collectors, as evidenced by the presence of a series of his sculptures preserved in the Tuscan capital.

 Already in 1922, Martini was among the protagonists of the Fiorentina Primavera, presented by Alberto Savinio.
 He will return to Florence in 1931, the year of the success obtained at the Rome Quadriennale, followed a few months later by the double solo show with the painter Primo Conti in the premises of the Bellini gallery, in Palazzo Spini Feroni, which aroused wide participation and interest at national level.

 After about forty years, an important group of works by the master arrived in the city thanks to the generous legacy of the engineer Alberto Della Ragione.
-Among the 241 works donated by these to the City of Florence, in the aftermath of the 1966 flood, some masterpieces by Arturo Martini stand out, such as the great sculptures La Pisana (1933 ca.), the Lion of Monterosso (1933-1935 ca. ) and L’Attesa (c.
-1935), as well as a group of small terracottas that investigate the female figure such as Le collegiali (1927 – 1931 ca.), The Chinese (1931 – 1933 ca.) and the lying Nudino (1932 ca.).
+Among the 241 works donated by these to the City of Florence, in the aftermath of the 1966 flood, some masterpieces by Arturo Martini stand out, such as the great sculptures La Pisana (1933 ca.), the Lion of Monterosso (1933-1935 ca. ) and L’Attesa (1935 ca.), as well as a nucleus of small terracottas that investigate the female figure such as The School Girls (1927 – 1931 ca.), The Chinese (1931 – 1933 ca.) and the lying Nudino (1932 ca.).

-The link between Arturo Martini and Florence therefore declines in the presence, and in the return, of some of his fundamental works of the Thirties – a short but relevant chapter that attests the cultural dynamism of the city in that period – and finally also in the relationship with the visual sources that the Florentine museums had been able to offer him.
+The link between Arturo Martini and Florence therefore declines in the presence, and in the return, of some of his fundamental works from the 1930s – a short but relevant chapter that attests to the cultural dynamism of the city in that period – and finally also in the relationship with the sources visuals that the Florentine museums had been able to offer him.